 A subsequent event that provides new information about a condition that did not exist on the balance sheet date.

 For subsequent events that provide additional information about pre-existing conditions that existed on the balance sheet date, the financial statements are adjusted to reflect this additional information.

-- If the company faced a lawsuit before the balance sheet date and the lawsuit is settled in the subsequent-events period, the company would adjust the contingent loss amount to match the actual settlement loss.
+- If the company faced a lawsuit before the balance sheet date and the lawsuit is settled during the subsequent-events period, the company would adjust the contingent loss amount to match the actual settlement loss.

-For subsequent events that are new events and thus do not provide new additional information about pre-existing conditions that existed on the balance sheet, these events are not recognized in the financial statements.
+For subsequent events that are new events and thus do not provide additional information about pre-existing conditions that existed on the balance sheet, these events are not recognized in the financial statements.
 However, a subsequent event footnote disclosure should be made so that investors know the event occurred.